customgento/docs/pages/bi/bi_index.md

 On this page, you can select a bank file to be uploaded and processed into Magento’s system (Choose File → Upload and process (xx)).

 ## The Bank/Order Coupling Page
 On this page you will find an overview of unprocessed bankdata.
 If the overview contains rows marked as Uncoupled, you can try to couple them automatically using the Couple automatically button.
-After automatic coupling, the Coupling certainty of the bankdata can change in either Certain (both a matching order identifier and a matching paid amount) or Guess (either a matching order identifier or a matching paid amount).
+After automatic coupling, the Coupling certainty of the bankdata can change in either Certain or Guess.
 Rows which are marked as Guess can either be decoupled (Decouple) or confirmed (Confirm).
 Orders that remain Uncoupled can either be ignored (Ignore) or manually coupled.
 For this you will find a list of orders with the order identifiers, customer names, and the total amount, so you can select the right one.
 Using the Submit coupled data button will confirm the coupling of all bankdata marked as Certain, including the change of order status.